GOP senator says Schumer using impeachment as tool to become majority leader

 Wyoming Republican Sen. John Barrasso on Friday accused Sen. Chuck Schumer of using the impeachment trial of President Trump as a cudgel against swing-state Republican senators to further his aspiration to serve as Senate majority leader.

-Barrasso, the chairman of the Republican Senate Conference, said the Democratic leader is trying to squeeze senators in tough reelection fights in Maine, North Carolina, Arizona and Colorado with his relentless pressure for new witnesses and documents in a ploy to wrestle back the Senate majority in November.
+Barrasso, the chairman of the Republican Senate Conference, said the Democratic leader is trying to squeeze senators facing tough reelection fights in Maine, North Carolina, Arizona and Colorado with his relentless pressure for new witnesses and documents.

 “This is about Susan Collins.
 This is about Thom Tillis.
-This is about Martha McSalley.
-This is about Cory Gardner,” Barrasso, R-Wyo. said of GOP senators in hard races.
+This is about Martha McSally.
+This is about Cory Gardner,” Barrasso, R-Wyo., said of GOP senators in hard races.
 “Chuck Schumer has said as much.
 Only part of it is about removing President Trump and taking his name off of the ballot."

 “It is also about Chuck Schumer trying to make himself a majority leader of the United States Senate, and there's no way to deny it,” he said.